Etienne Sokal – MD, PhDFounder

 Senior Scientific & Medical Advisor

-Chairman of the Medical & Scientific Advisory Board
+Chairman of the SMAB & the Board of Directors

 Professor Sokal is also Head of the Pediatric Gastroenterology and Hepatology service and director of the liver tissue and stem cell bank at Cliniques Universitaires St Luc in Brussels.
 He is also a professor at the faculty of medicine and director of the liver & cell therapy research unit at the Experimental & Clinical Research Institute, Université Catholique de Louvain, Belgium.